 Boys are given homework to reinforce learning that takes place in the classroom.
-Homework also helps teachers to monitor boys' understanding of classwork and assists boys to develop age-appropriate organisational skills.
+Homework also helps boys consolidate understanding and develop age-appropriate organisational skills.
+Details of weekly homework can be found on your son's class page on Schoolbox.

-Boys are set written homework on Monday, Tuesday, Wednesday and Thursday.
+Boys are set homework on Monday, Tuesday, Wednesday and Thursday.
 They are also expected to read each night and to record their reading in their Record Books.
 Reading and homework expectations are as follows: